netanoir/netanoir.github.io/blog/itp-week4.md

 title: ITP Week 4&#58; Modest Tools
 ---

-This week's blog post includes updates and assignments from the Prediction as Planning and introductory courses to Physical Computing, Fabrication and Computational Media.
+This week's blog post includes updates and assignments from the Prediction as Planning and introductory courses to Fabrication and Computational Media.

 This blog post is a work in progress 😅